 - Visit the Church of Seven Martyrs

-- Relax at the beach in Platis Gialos!
-Some of the best restaurants are also located in Platis Gialos.
+- Chill at one of the many beaches in Sifnos, like in Platis Gialos!
+Some of my favorite restaurants are also located in Platis Gialos.
 For more information, read the best guide to Sifnos, Greece.

 - Sample traditional Greek Food and explore the towns of Apollonia and Artemonas.